pbstrein/docs/content/docs/reference/pkg/azure/eventhub/subscription.md

                 <code>string</code>
             </td>
-            <td class="align-top">{{% md %}} The TTL of messages sent to this Subscription
-if no TTL value is set on the message itself.
-Provided in the TimeSpan format.
+            <td class="align-top">{{% md %}} The Default message timespan to live as an [ISO 8601 duration](https://en.wikipedia.org/wiki/ISO_8601#Durations).
+This is the duration after which the message expires, starting from when the message is sent to Service Bus.
+This is the default value used when TimeToLive is not set on a message itself.
  {{% /md %}}